How To Create A To Do List In WordPress

 Add Category to Subject

-Leave this option disabled (‘No’) if you don’t want categories displayed in the subject of your emails.
+Leave this option disabled (‘No’) if you don’t want to-do categories to show the email subject.

-Leave this option disabled (‘No’) if you don’t want to show to-do categories in the email subject.
+Leave this option disabled (‘No’) if you don’t want to-do categories to display the email subject.

 Show Who Assigned the To-Do Item in Email

 Enable this option to display the user who assigned the to-do item in the email.
-This option is useful if, for example, you have multiple project managers assigning to-do items to users …
+This is a useful option if you have multiple project managers assigning to-do items to users …

 From Field for Emails Sent to User

-This field allows you to customize the “From” field when sending out email notifications.
-Add your company name, your domain, your name, or anything you like into this field …
+This field lets you customize the “From” field when sending out email notifications to users.
+Type the name of your company, your domain, your name, or anything you like in this field …

 From Email

-Type in the email address that you want showing as the “sent from” email address …
+Type in the email address that you would like displayed as the “sent from” address …

 Subject Field for Emails Sent to User